giacomotomasi/Projects/README.md

 # Projects

-This repository contains files related to project I carried on during University, online courses and other activities.
+This repository contains files related to projects I carried on during University, online courses and other activities.